 To control the functioning of the wind turbine, it is fitted with a number of sensors to read the speed and direction of the wind, the levels of electrical power generation, the rotor speed, the blades’ pitch angle, vibration levels, the temperature of the lubricants and other variables.
 A computer processes the inputs to carry out the normal operation of the turbine, with a safety system which can override the controller in an emergency.
 The control system protects the turbine from operating in dangerous conditions and ensures that the power generated has the proper frequency, voltage, and current levels to be supplied to the grid.

-The nacelle and generator are mounted on top of a high tower to allow the blades to take advantage of the best winds.
+The nacelle and generator are mounted on top of a tall tower to allow the blades to take advantage of the best winds.
 The power available to a wind turbine is proportional to the cube of the wind speed.
 Therefore, a 10% increase in wind speed would result in a 33% increase in available power.
 Towers are typically made of three or four tubular steel sections coated with paints and sealants and joined by flanges and bolts.
 Today’s wind turbine tower is usually about 80-100 meters tall.
 Most towers come with load lifting systems with load-bearing capacity of more than 400 pounds.

 Transportation of turbine components often involves road, rail, and water.
 Given the increasing size, weight, and length of components, innovative transportation, manufacturing and logistics solutions are necessary.
 With respect to trucking, only a fraction of the industry is capable of managing the heavy-load long-haul requirements of the wind turbine industry.
 One turbine can require up to eight hauls (one nacelle, three blades and four tower sections).
 A truck carrying a tower section must be able to support a load with a propensity to roll that is over 30 meters long and weighs over 150,000 pounds.
 Due to tunnel and overpass restrictions, rail transport can be even more dimensionally limited than over-the-road transportation, though innovations in rail transit have helped to increase the use of rail.

 Once the nacelle, blades, and tower sections are delivered to the wind farm site, construction of the wind farm can begin.
 The tower is normally fitted with a base flange, which can be attached to the foundation by screwed rods cast into concrete or bolted to an embedded tower stub.
-For the foundation, a variety of slab, multi-pile and mono-pile solutions have been used for tubular towers, determined by the condition of the ground where the turbine is being installed.
+For the foundation, a variety of slab, multi-pile and mono-pile solutions have been used for tubular towers, depending on the condition of the ground where the turbine is being installed.